QC-PISA/suqa/README.md

 General purpose runtime library for implementing runtime quantum algorithms and hybrids quantum-classical algorithms.

-## Main project: thermal methods for Quantum Information
+## Main project: Thermal Methods for Quantum Information

-Estimation of thermal averages using quantum information algorithms.
+Estimation of thermal averages using quantum information algorithms.<br>
+Up to now we considered two types of algorithms: QMS and QSA, discussed next.

 ### Quantum Metropolis Sampling (QMS)
-Implementation of the QMS algorithm from paper: https://www.nature.com/articles/nature09770
+Implementation of the QMS algorithm from paper: https://www.nature.com/articles/nature09770  <br>
+The QMS applied to a frustrated triangle: https://arxiv.org/abs/2001.05328

+### Quantum Metropolis Sampling (QSA)
-The QMS applied to a frustrated triangle: https://arxiv.org/abs/2001.05328 Implementation of the QQSA algorithm from paper: https://www.pnas.org/content/109/3/754 [Implemented by Riccardo Aiudi]
+Implementation of the QQSA algorithm from paper: https://www.pnas.org/content/109/3/754 [Implemented by Riccardo Aiudi]

 ## Structure of the project: